 Journal of Corporation Law

 The Journal of Corporation Law is the nation's oldest and most cited student-published legal periodical specializing in corporate law.
-The journal's scope includes antitrust, intellectual property, labor law, securities, taxation, employment discrimination, insurance, products liability, and regulated industries, as well as traditional corporate topics.
+The journal's scope includes antitrust, intellectual property, labor law, securities, taxation, employment discrimination, insurance, product liability, and regulated industries, as well as traditional corporate topics.
 Selected articles submitted by practitioners and academics are published in each of four annual issues.
 See the Journal of Corporation Law website.

 Journal of Gender, Race & Justice